primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 # BTC Now - Business Summary

 **Bitcoin installment plans with zero liquidation risk.** We're building the first securitized Bitcoin credit product—paying institutional investors fixed interest while giving consumers access to leverage without margin calls.
-10-year terms at 15% APR—no forced liquidations, ever.
+10-year terms at installment purchase pricing equivalent to 15% effective APR—no forced liquidations, ever.

 ---

 ## What We Do

-We offer Bitcoin installment plans—10-year terms at 15% APR with zero margin call risk.
+We offer Bitcoin installment plans with installment purchase pricing equivalent to 15% effective APR over 10-year terms and zero margin call risk.
 Borrowers own their Bitcoin from day one, held in institutional custody (Coinbase/Anchorage) with transfer restrictions until final payment.
 Monthly payments remain fixed regardless of Bitcoin's price.

 We package these loans into $100M tranches and securitize them as Bitcoin-Backed Securities (BBS)—AAA and BBB-rated bonds paying 7-9% coupons to institutional investors.
 This generates a $7.56M annual spread per tranche ($75.6M over 10 years), creating the first Bitcoin credit product that delivers fixed interest to bond investors.

 Our bankruptcy-remote structure keeps Bitcoin off our balance sheet entirely, eliminating corporate risk.

 **Current Stage:** Pre-revenue.
-Q1 2026 beta launch.
+Platform operational.
+April 27, 2026 live launch at Bitcoin Conference.
 Raising $7M at $40M post-money valuation.

 ---